 We recommend using W3 Total Cache as it has a whole host of features you can take advantage of.

-If you add the following line to your sites wp-config.php file, you can change the maximum amount of post revisions WordPress will store:[php]
+If you add the following line to your site wp-config.php file, you can change the maximum amount of post revisions WordPress will store:[php]

 define( ‘WP_POST_REVISIONS’, 3 );[/php]

-If you’re unsure on what a CDN is, here’s a little primer: A CDN, which stands for content delivery network adds your sites content to multiple servers around world.
-The benefit of this, for example, is if a user is in Ireland then they’ll download your sites content from a server in Ireland (or as close as possible).
+If you’re unsure of what a CDN is, here’s a little primer: A CDN, which stands for content delivery network, adds your sites content to multiple servers around the world.
+The benefit of this, for example, is if a user is in Ireland, then they’ll download your site’s content from a server in Ireland (or as close as possible).
 This means they’ll get your sites content faster than if they were downloading the same content from a server in the US.

 A decent CDN, like MaxCDN, can be relatively cheap if your website powers your business.
-However If you’re just a blogger or have smaller site with a low amount of traffic, a CDN isn’t necessary.
+However, If you’re just a blogger or have a smaller site with a low amount of traffic, a CDN isn’t necessary.

-Like changing the amount of revisions you store, optimising the rest of your database is essential to a fast site.
-WordPress is actually very clean and tidy when it comes to the database structure, however over time it can get a little clogged up with unnecessary information.
+Like changing the number of revisions you store, optimising the rest of your database is essential to a fast site.
+WordPress is actually very clean and tidy when it comes to the database structure.
+However, over time, it can get a little clogged up with unnecessary information.

-Don’t worry about getting your hands dirty by dealing with your MySQL databse, a great plugin like WP-Optimise will do all the hard work for you.
+Don’t worry about getting your hands dirty by dealing with your MySQL database; a great plugin like WP-Optimise will do all the hard work for you.

-If you run a speed test on your most trafficked pages using a tool like Google PageSpeed Insights, you’ll be able to optimise those page to load as fast as possible.
-As these are your most visited pages they’ll more likely explore the rest of your site if it loads faster so they’re not waiting to get the content they want.
+If you run a speed test on your most trafficked pages using a tool like Google PageSpeed Insights, you’ll be able to optimise those pages to load as fast as possible.
+As these are your most visited pages, they’ll more likely explore the rest of your site if it loads faster, so they’re not waiting to get the content they want.

-Each and every site has different size images, but a lot of the time people don’t realise that uploading a very large image which goes in a small space doesn’t make the image smaller.
-In fact the user still has to download the large image, which is simply a waste of time.
+Every site has different size images, but people don’t realise that uploading a huge image that goes in a small space doesn’t make the image smaller.
+In fact, the user still has to download the large image, which is simply a waste of time.

 Basically, don’t upload a 3000 x 3000px image that’s only going to show up at 100 x 100px.

 A great online tool you can use to resize images is Pixlr.
-Think of it as a free web app that acts like a scaled down version of Photoshop.
+Think of it as a free web app that acts as a scaled-down version of Photoshop.

-Over the past couple of weeks we’ve been focusing on improving the load times of all our client sites.
-We always put a certain amount of focus into the performance on all our builds but we also hope these tips will help everyone else to further optimise their site to load faster.
+Over the past couple of weeks, we’ve been focusing on improving the load times of all our client sites.
+We always put a certain amount of focus into the performance of all our builds, but we also hope these tips will help everyone else to optimise their site further to load faster.